[8/2016 post updated 8/5/2022]

-On August 7, 1964, Congress approved a resolution that soon became the legal foundation for Lyndon B. Johnson’s escalation of the Vietnam War.
-(New York Times)
+On August 5, 1964, President Lyndon B. Johnson put the Gulf of Tonkin Resolution before Congress.
+On August 7, Congress approved what soon became the legal foundation for Lyndon B. Johnson’s escalation of the Vietnam War.

 It came in August 1964 with a brief encounter in the Gulf of Tonkin, the waters off the coast of North Vietnam where the U.S. Navy posted warships loaded with electronic eavesdropping equipment enabling them to monitor North Vietnamese military operations and provide intelligence to CIA-trained South Vietnamese commandos.
 One of these ships, the U.S.S.
 Maddox was reportedly fired on by gunboats from North Vietnam.

 The reported attack came in the midst of LBJ’s 1964 campaign against hawkish Republican Barry Goldwater.
 President Johnson felt the incident called for a tough response and had the Navy send the Maddox and a second destroyer, the Turner Joy, back into the Gulf of Tonkin.
 A radar man on the Turner Joy saw some blips, and that boat opened fire.
 On the Maddox, there were also reports of incoming torpedoes, and the Maddox began to fire.
 There was never any confirmation that either ship had actually been attacked.
 Later, the radar blips would be attributed to weather conditions and jittery nerves among the crew.

 “Even Johnson privately expressed doubts only a few days after the second attack supposedly took place, confiding to an aide, ‘Hell, those dumb stupid sailors were just shooting at flying fish.’”